giorrrgio/EaselJsStageBuilder/README.md

 easeljsBuilder.stage
 ```

-easeljsBuilder is 100% deferred compliant for loading JSONs and PNG, so you don't have to worry about anything when loading complex levels.
-Consider that you can define multiple level JSON each referring to multiples texture packers exports.
+easeljsBuilder is 100% deferred compliant for loading JSONs and PNGs, so you don't have to worry about anything when loading complex levels.
+Consider that you can define multiple JSON levels each referring to multiples texture packers exports.
 For example:

 ```javascript
 $(document).ready(function(){